zhanglab/psamm/docs/tutorial/psamm-install.rst

     should be installed specifically under the virtual environment with the PSAMM installation.

-PSAMM also supports the use of two other linear programming solvers, Gurobi and QSopt_ex.
+PSAMM also supports the use of three other linear programming solvers, Gurobi, QSopt_ex, and GLPK.
 To install the Gurobi solver, Gurobi will first need to be installed on your computer.
 Gurobi can be obtained with an academic license from
 here: `Gurobi`_

-Once Gurobi is installed the Python bindings will need to be installed in the virtual environment by using pip to install them from the package directory.
+Once Gurobi is installed the Python bindings will need to be installed in the virtual environment by running the setup.py script in the package directory.
 An example of how this could be done on a macOS is (on other platforms the path will be different):